TetrisKid48/wiki_celeb_gen/README.md

 This is just a project I started for fun, and I just recently learned how to use Python.
 I hope you enjoy the outcome!

 # Example Output
-(No output has been generated yet, because Tensorflow for Python 3.9 is currently non-existent!)
+(No output has been generated yet, check back later!)

 # Usage
 Note: These scripts have only been tested on Windows 10 with Python 3.9.2, and some files have not been added yet as this is still a work in progress.

 First, download and extract the zip file of this repo.
 Install textgenrnn using pip:
 `pip3 install textgenrnn`
-Also install the version of tensorflow for your version of Python from PyPi.
+Also install the version of tensorflow or tf-nightly from PyPi that is compatible with your version of Python.
 Run `generate.py` to generate 20 AI output sentences using the weights (.hdf5 file) already in the repo.

 If you want to run extra epochs (aka train the AI more), run `train.py`.